 “As a representative of Jackson & Aiden, LLC, I am ecstatic to welcome you as a new client.
 All of our team members are here for you and are ready to assist with your company’s needs.”

 The central portion of your welcome letter to your new client should contain information about your company as a whole, all while reassuring them that you are fully capable of handling all of their various business needs.
+This is a method for building rapport with your customers.

 An introduction to the company may look like this: